-Update June 2019: The statue was removed earlier this year and is being rehabbed by the original artist, Paul Di Pasquale.
+Update June 2019: The statue was removed earlier this year and is being rehabilitated by its original artist, Paul Di Pasquale.
 No word yet on when or where he’ll show up next, though rumors are that the open nature of his home for the last eight years on top of the Lucky Strike building leaves him too exposed to the elements.
-But the developers who own the statue promise they have a perfect spot for him!
-Hopefully, he returns to the Richmond skyline soon.

 Know Before You Go